-(Note for the mathematically inclined: it might seem intuitive that the centre point of the ladder would follow that same arc.
-In fact it describes a circle centred around the origin).
+Note: for the mathematically inclined: it might seem intuitive that the centre point of the ladder would follow that same arc.
+In fact it describes a quarter-circle centred around the bottom left corner.

 That's enough mathematics.
 The point is that an envelope is that which envelops.
 The phrase has something in common with an earlier one - 'beyond the pale'.
 Inside the pale you were safe; outside, at risk.